Hello I am Jade a 37 year old married mum of two boys (5 & 3). We are based in the West Country between Bristol and Bath.

 The Autism Page- what is it all about?

 I feel strongly about the benefits of sharing information.
 Before I had children I used to work in strategy and information for a government housing agency.
-My background is researching and sharing factual information, I am putting those skills to use here.
+My background is researching and sharing factual information, so I am putting those skills to use here.

 Information & Resources about Autism